knt5/visual-dictionary-mac/README.md

-# Visual dictionary

-Visual dictionary for Mac
+# Visual dictionary for Mac